Information Literacy: Because We C.A.R.E.

 These are the skills that are necessary for continued success in life, continued learning, career success and the ability to adapt in a changing world.

 The Quality Enhancement Plan (QEP) is a five-year plan aimed at enhancing student learning.
-The plan will be created by students, faculty and administration working together in concert with each other.
+The plan has been created by students, faculty and administration working together in concert with each other.
 It is required by the Commission on Colleges of the Southern Association of Colleges and Schools (SACSCOC) during what the Association calls the reaffirmation process.
-Forsyth Tech must establish a plan that focuses on learning outcomes and/or the environment supporting student learning.
-More information is available on the SACSCOC web site.
+Forsyth Tech must establish and implement a plan that focuses on learning outcomes and/or the environment supporting student learning.

 The plan will give Forsyth Tech a chance to improve overall education quality and effectiveness by focusing on a major topic that the college community considers central to the student learning experience.
 The topic chosen for the Forsyth Tech QEP is Information Literacy, the ability to find, evaluate and use information effectively in areas such as critical thinking, technology, career decision making, and lifelong learning.